Effective Critical Thinking [Top 11 strategies]

 I would start thinking about contacting her closest friends, family members, etc.

 Then I would ask them to chip in.
 Ok, but I don’t want this to turn into a charity, or look like I needed handouts for her birthday.
 I then need to make them an offer they can’t resist and this is exactly what I did on someone’s 30s birthday!
 I went and arranged the venues, stretch limo, etc.

 Then I went and told our friends they can get everything free all night at the event if they pay a small (VIP guest) amount.
 In exchange, they got to be part of the fancy limo ride as the entourage and paid nothing that night.
 40 people attended, and if I remember correctly 35 paid.
 The other 5 happened to respond too late so we couldn’t fit them in the limo.
-Instead I offered them to pay a little less and get the “free” stuff package.
+Instead, I offered them to pay a little less and get the “free” stuff package.

 I managed to do everything I had planned.
 A birthday that spanned the entire night and the event was a success.
 But most importantly, everyone had a memorable night.
 All this for the same budget I had planned or even a little less.
 The same problem-solving process can be applied to any problem.
 All you have to do is take yourself out of the problem.
 Look at it from the outside, and think “what resources/options do I have here”.

-It’s literally that simple my friend!
+It’s that simple my friend!

 The Critical Thinking Problem Solving Process

 Lateral thinking is not the only way to solve a problem.
-Critical thinking is a very handy tool from the various problem solving strategies that you should have in your arsenal.
+Critical thinking is a very handy tool from the various problem-solving strategies that you should have in your arsenal.

 So, in the previous approach, we used creativity to solve the problem.
 The critical thinking approach, however, is somewhat the mirror opposite.
 It uses the opposite side of your brain, for the most part, the half that takes care of logic and information.
 Following this approach will require us to depend on facts, knowledge, and data to solve the problem.
 Ask yourself “what do I know about this issue”?

 You need to think about the problem critically as the name indicates.
 In this problem-solving strategy, you analyze the problem and process it effectively on a cognitive level.
 In the book “Psychology” by Carole Wade, published in 1995.
 Under “Using writing to develop and assess critical thinking.
 Teaching of Psychology”.
 She explained that there are 8 aspects involved in critical thinking.

-I find that these 8 best describe this problem solving strategy.
+I find that these 8 best describe this problem-solving strategy.
 I’ve listed them below according to my interpretations.
 So these are not direct quotes or anything like that.

 By asking questions and being somewhat cynical, we become more critical of the situation.
 Like we mentioned earlier about asking yourself what do I know about this problem?